By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg College

 Walter Raleigh Enters the Stage

-It flopped!
-Oh, it flopped badly.
+The venture failed, badly.
 Winter on the outer banks was more severe than anyone had dreamed in England, and the fort was abandoned.

-When that flotilla arrived on August 18, 1590, Raleigh’s men found Roanoke deserted; the only clue for the settlers’ disappearance was the word “Croatan” carved on the fort’s gateway.
+When the flotilla arrived on August 18, 1590, Raleigh’s men found Roanoke deserted; the only clue for the settlers’ disappearance was the word “Croatan” carved on the fort’s gateway.
 Croatan was a nearby island, but the settlers were not there either.
 The disappearance of Walter Raleigh’s lost colony of Roanoke became America’s first mystery.
-It also killed off Walter Raleigh’s interest in North American settlements, since the Roanoke debacle underscored how expensive and how risky such settlements were.
+It also killed off Walter Raleigh’s interest in North American settlements, since the Roanoke debacle underscored how expensive and risky such settlements were.

 Learn more about how the country was pushed toward Protestantism